-Loyalty Programs vs Promo Codes — Best Way to Save on Delivery
+Loyalty Programs vs Promo Codes, the Best Way to Save on Delivery

 Most UK customers have to choose between two patterns: stick with one platform's loyalty rewards, or chase the best promo code per order.
-The numbers are clearer than people assume — promo codes win for almost everyone.
+The numbers are clearer than people assume, and promo codes win for almost everyone.

 What loyalty programs actually offer